 - Preferred Return

-the occupancy rate required to cover the total expense of an apartment community.
+Breakeven occupancy is the occupancy rate required to cover the all of the expenses of an apartment community.
 The breakeven occupancy rate is calculated by dividing the sum of the operating expenses and debt service by the gross potential income.

-the physical occupancy rate is the rate of occupied units.
-The physical vacancy rate is calculated by dividing the total number of occupied units by the total number of units.
+The physical occupancy rate is the rate of occupied units.
+The physical occupancy rate is calculated by dividing the total number of occupied units by the total number of units.

-the gross rent multiplier is the number of years the apartment would take to pay for itself based on the gross potential rent.
-The GRM is calculated by dividing the purchase price by the annual gross potential rent
+The gross rent multiplier (GRM) is the number of years the apartment would take to pay for itself based on the gross potential rent (GPR).
+The GRM is calculated by dividing the purchase price by the annual GPR.

-a rent premium is the increase in rent after performing renovations to the interior or exterior of an apartment community.
-The rent premium is an assumption made by the syndicator during the underwriting process based on the rental rates of similar units in the area or previously renovated units.
+A rent premium is the increase in rent after performing renovations to the interior or exterior of an apartment community.
+The rent premium is an assumption made by the general partner during the underwriting process based on the rental rates of similar units in the area or previously renovated units.

-a bridge loan is a mortgage loan used until a person or company secures permanent financing, which are short-term (usually up to 1 years) and have a higher interest rate.
+A bridge loan is a mortgage loan used until a person or company secures permanent financing, which are short-term (6 months to three years with the option to purchase an additional 6 months to two years).
+They generally have a higher interest rate and are almost exclusively interest-only.
 Also referred to as interim financing, gap financing or swing loan.
-The loan is typically secured on a project that requires renovations.
+The loan is ideal for repositioning an apartment community.

-a refinance is the replacing of an existing debt obligation with another debt obligation with different terms.
-In apartment syndication, a distressed or value-add syndicator may refinance after increasing the value of a property, using the proceeds to return a portion of the LP’s equity investment.
+A refinance is the replacing of an existing debt obligation with another debt obligation with different terms.
+In apartment syndication, a distressed or value-add general partner may refinance after increasing the value of a property, using the proceeds to return a portion of the limited partner's equity investment.

-appreciation is an increase in the value of an asset over time.
+Appreciation is an increase in the value of an asset over time.
 There are two main types of appreciation: natural and forced.
 Natural appreciation occurs when the market cap rate “naturally” decreases.
-Forced appreciation occurs when the net operating income is increased (either by increasing the revenue or decreasing the expense.
+Forced appreciation occurs when the net operating income is increased (either by increasing the revenue or decreasing the expenses).

-RUBS is a method of calculating a tenant’s utility bill based on occupancy, apartment square footage or a combination of both.
-Once calculated, the amount if billed back to the resident, which results in an increase in revenue.
+Ration Utility Billing System (RUBS) is a method of calculating a tenant’s utility bill based on occupancy, apartment square footage or a combination of both.
+Once calculated, the amount is billed back to the resident, which results in an increase in revenue.

 - Class A: new construction, command highest rents in the area, high-end amenities

-- Class B: 10 – 15 years old, well maintained, little differed maintenance
+- Class B: 10 – 15 years old, well maintained, little deffered maintenance

 - Class C: built within the last 30 years, shows age, some deferred maintenance